graiola/wolf_descriptions/README.md

 - `activate_step_reflex [true | false]` activate the step reflex.
 - `activate_push_recovery [true | false]` activate the push recovery.
 - `initial_pose_simulation` Initial robot's pose in simulation.
+- `activate_com_z [true | false]` activate the control of the robot's height through the CoM task, otherwise use the waist task.
+By default it is true.
+- `activate_postural [true | false]` activate the postural task, by default it is false.
+- `activate_angular_momentum [true | false]` activate the angular momentum task, by default it is true.

 ```
 gains: